-Community Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 31 Community Aspirations by number 31.7) Request for the allocation of sites.
-31.1) Request for the Paving of access roads with inclusion of stormwater control.31.3) Request for the building of pedestrian bridge 1356c Mashampo and stormwater 31.6) Request for the provision of park and Maintenance of "A" park and swimming pool 31.5) Request for the Installation and repairing of high mast lights.
-31.8) Request for the completion of RDP houses
+Community A Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 31 Community Aspirations by number 31.7) Request for the allocation of sites.
+31.1) Request for the Paving of access roads with inclusion of stormwater control in all sections of the ward.
+31.3) Request for the building of pedestrian bridge 1356c Mashampo and stormwater 31.4) Request for the provision of waterborne toilets in Mohlaulutswe and replacement of temporary toilets structures to bricks and provision in all other affected sections in the ward 31.9) request for the repairing of leakages of sewer and water 31.6) Request for the provision of park and Maintenance of "A" park and swimming pool 31.11) Request for refuse removal to curb illegal dumping 31.5) Request for the Installation and repairing of high mast lights.
+31.12 Request for upgrading of electricity network 31.10) Request for issuing of tittle deeds 31.8) Request for the completion of RDP houses